webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ==Amending the content==
 We'll deal with this after we get reorganized.
 To be continued...

-Need a way to identify the event type (i.e. KeyboardEvent).
+Need a way to identify the event type (i.e. KeyboardEvent). ([http://project.webplatform.org/tmpl/issues/7 bug])